ArvinZJC/Bike-Share-System/README.md

 We have tested that BikeSims can be error-free if the above requirements are satisfied.

-Additionally, most functionality can work properly on other platforms like MacOS, since we mainly use [`tkinter`](https://docs.python.org/3/library/tkinter.html) and [`ttk`](https://docs.python.org/3/library/tkinter.ttk.html) of Python.
+Additionally, most functionality can work properly on other platforms like MacOS, since we mainly use [`ttk`](https://docs.python.org/3/library/tkinter.ttk.html) of Python.
 However, we have not specially optimised the performance on these platforms because it is not our top priority.

 ## Lab 1_2d's Group Members